SvitlanaKo/documentation/user_guide/overview/marketing/web_catalogs_overview.rst

 .. begin

+Web catalog is a content management tool that helps building highly personalized custom versions of your websites by mixing in category pages, product pages, landing pages and pre-existing system pages in different variations based on the customer account information, their customer group or language preference.
-Web catalog and the content tree adresses the following goals:

-* Organize the eCommerce web site structure to gain improved buyers experience.
+With OroCommerce web catalog and content tree, you can organize the target web site structure to gain improved buyers experience and use a set of in-place SEO tools to make it reachable for your target audience.
-* Customize product catalog per website, target language, or customer.
-* Provide a set of in-place SEO tools.

-With a Web catalog, you can supports the following types of content:
+The following types of content are available as Web Catalog content nodes:

-* System page: One of the standard eCommerce website pages (e.g. sign in, user profile, open orders, etc).
+* System page - one of the standard eCommerce website pages (e.g. sign in, user profile, open orders, etc).
-* Landing page: A custom landing page created in the **Marketing > Landing Pages** section.
+* Landing page - a custom landing page created in the **Marketing > Landing Pages** section.
-* Category: A category of the `master catalog <./products/master-catalog>`_.
+* Category - a category of the `master catalog <./products/master-catalog>`_.
-* Product: Direct link to a `product <./products/products>`_ details.
+* Product - direct link to a `product <./products/products>`_ details.